Individual or compiled

 value is the following:

-var ARIA_ATTRIBUTE_PATTERN = /^aria-[\w-]*$/i
+const ARIA_ATTRIBUTE_PATTERN = /^aria-[\w-]*$/i

-var DefaultAllowlist = {
+export const DefaultAllowlist = {

 // Global attributes allowed on any supplied element below.